arthurgarzajr/MMM-DailyBibleVerse/README.md

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `https://github.com/arthurgarzajr/MMM-DailyBibleVerse.git`.
 A new folder will appear navigate into it.
-2. Execute `npm install` to install the node dependencies.

 ## Using the module